-We recognized \$0 million and \$15.0 million in collaboration revenue for the three and six months ended June 30, 2020, respectively, related to two milestone payments associated with dostarlimab, the anti-PD-1 antagonist antibody partnered with GSK.
-The first milestone payment was for \$10.0 million for successful filing of the first NDA in a first indication and the second milestone payment was for \$5.0 million for successful filing of the first MAA in a first indication.
-We recognized \$5.0 million for both the three and six months ended June 30, 2019 related to a milestone payments for the initiation of a Phase 3 trial in a second indication for dostarlimab, the anti-PD-1 antagonist antibody.
+Collaboration revenue consists of both milestone payments under the collaborations, and royalty payments.
+We recognized \$10.0 million and \$15.0 million in milestone revenue for the three months ended March 31, 2021 and 2020, respectively, related to milestone payments associated with JEMPERLI, the anti-PD-1 antagonist antibody partnered with GSK.
+For the first quarter of 2021, milestone revenue reflects \$10.0 million for successful filing of the first BLA in a second indication for JEMPERLI.
+For the first quarter of 2020, milestone revenue reflects \$10.0 million for successful filing of the first BLA in a first indication and \$5.0 million for successful filing of the first MAA in a first indication.
 We expect that any collaboration revenue we generate will continue to fluctuate from period to period as a result of the timing and amount of milestones from our existing collaborations.